zenoix/dotfiles/README.md

 # My dotfiles

 This directory contains the dotfiles for the main tools I use on my Arch linux system.
+The dotfiles should work on other Unix-based operating systems.

 It includes the dotfiles for the following:
 - Zsh and Starship prompt